-and by renumbering the remaining subdivisions to be numerically correct
+And by renumbering the remaining subdivisions to be numerically correct.

 Twenty-third: In Sec.
-17, 30 V.S.A. § 8062 (VTA powers and duties), in subsection (b), in subdivision (1), after the word "unserved" in both instances by inserting the words "or underserved"
+17, 30 V.S.A. § 8062 (VTA powers and duties), in subsection (b), in subdivision (1), after the word "unserved" in both instances by inserting the words or underserved and general affairs and approval of the joint fiscal committee, in consultation with the legislative chairs already referenced in this subsection

 Twenty-fourth: In Sec.
-18, 30 V.S.A. § 8063 (interagency cooperation), in the new subsection (b), after the words "general assembly" by inserting the words "or, if the general assembly is not in session, without prior notice to the chairs of the house committee on commerce and economic development and the senate committees on finance and on economic development, housing and general affairs and approval of the joint fiscal committee, in consultation with the legislative chairs already referenced in this subsection"
+18, 30 V.S.A. § 8063 (interagency cooperation), in the new subsection (b), after the words "general assembly" by inserting the following: or, if the general assembly is not in session, without prior notice to the chairs of the house committee on commerce and economic development and the senate committees on finance and on economic development, housing